 This privacy notice lets you know what happens to any personal data that you give the Marine Society and Sea Cadets, or any that we may collect from or about you.
 It tells you what rights you have over your personal data and what you can do about it if you wish to exercise any of those rights.
 Specific privacy notices for different categories, such as cadets, volunteers or supporters or for particular purposes such as communications, fundraising or events will be prepared and published in order to provide easy access and tailored to the needs of each group.

 Should you wish to discuss data protection issues, report a breach of personal data or exercise a data subject right, in the first instance, please contact your Unit’s Data Controller who will normally be the chairperson.
 The MSSC’s Data Controller is the Director of Volunteer and Business Support and can be contacted on email@example.com, supported by the Resolution Manager.
 The Data Protection Officer is the MSSC’s solicitor and can be contacted through firstname.lastname@example.org.
 Alternatively, you can write to them at MSSC HQ, 202 Lambeth Road, Lambeth, SE1 7JW.

 Collection of personal data

 MSSC will only require you to provide personal information appropriate for the completion of tasks specific to your time as a cadet or to manage the Sea Cadet Corps.
-This may be when you wish to join as a member of staff; volunteer your support to a Sea Cadet Unit; place an order through the MSSC College of the Sea (for our educational services) or apply for seafarers’ educational grants, scholarships or loans.
+This may be when you wish to join as a member of staff; volunteer your support to a Sea Cadet Unit; place an order through Marine Society book services and educational services or apply for seafarers’ educational grants, scholarships or loans.
 You will be required to provide sufficient personal information for the MSSC to safely manage and safeguard young people within the organisation, process organisational business, manage transactions and contact you in the event of a problem or issue arising.
 You may provide the MSSC with additional information at your own discretion.

 Purposes of processing personal data